shahankitb1982/products-api/README.md

 ### CREATE/GET OPERATIONS FOR PRODUCTS WITH REST API

-> Create and get operations for products using OOPS & REST API).

 ## Get started

 1. Create a database named `catalog` in MySQL, then import `catalog.sql` file from the root folder.